leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Once the policy has been created, you’ll need to create API access keys for the IAM user you just created.

 You should be directed to your IAM policy page.
-In the left hand sidebar, click on “users” again.
+In the left-hand sidebar, click on “users” again.

 Click on the user you previously created, and select “Attach existing policies directly”